 If you think about retail then that is a possibility, yes.
 But at the same time, what we need to do is similar to what was mentioned on the stage: basically, we need to create leadership.
 We need to make sure that we build our business in a way that is scalable.
 And I think that's what we're really good at.

-Our logistics infrastructure is really scalable and that's where we feel very comfortable.
+Our logistics infrastructure at Wolt is really scalable and that's where we feel very comfortable.
 But in order to execute, I don't see any particular challenges that would prevent us from growing and moving.
-We just need to continue our process of execution while I believe the consumer is actually waiting for us to get where they are.
+We just need to continue our process of execution, while I believe the consumer is actually waiting for us to get where they are.
 So that's what we want to do.
 I truly don't think there is anything specific blocking us from continuing to grow.

 The only thing I wish our competitors is luck.
 But in general, of course, I wish that customers order more.
 I hope that customers who have never tried us out, will just give us a chance.
 I truly believe that once you try Wolt, you will be unable to give it up.
 Simply, because our service is really, really good.
 In case a customer ever experiences any issue with Wolt, we've got their back.
 So, that is the reason why our retention is essentially the highest in the market.
 Probably the biggest challenge is to persuade the German consumer that they should try Wolt just once, right?
 Give us one little chance.